RobertARandolph/AdmiralBumbleBee.com/_posts/2020-02-01-20-things-I-hate-about.md

 It's about 22 pixels high.
 On my 27" screen that means that it's just about 1.5mm.
 Ick.

+**EDIT** - A user [has pointed out](https://twitter.com/WilliamS_mus/status/1224384664980336640) that you can use `ctrl/command l` to set the loop to the selection.
+The problem them becomes that you must redo any existing selections that you may be working on (which is a problem anyway because setting the loop **ALWAYS CHANGES THE SELECTION**).

+An example would be when I was trying to do a non-grid edit.
+I nearly had the edit right then wanted to set a short loop so I could hear my results as I worked.
+Setting the loops undid my carefully setup selection!
+Necessitating using the selection be used and be set for something that _doesn't select anything_ is a strange UI decision.

+However, since the loop and selection are intertwined as it is, the suggestion alleviates the problem as much as is currently possible.

 # 20 (Poor) Peak Meters